kbzh2558/Bike-sharing_System_in_New_York_City/README.md

 ### Step-by-step Breakdown

 1. <details>
-    <summary>Initialize the model and tools.</summary>
+    <summary>Network Analysis</summary>

-    - we use `ChatOpenAI` as our LLM. **NOTE:** we need make sure the model knows that it has these tools available to call.
+    - we used the package `networkx` as the primary tool for network analysis. **NOTE:** we need make sure the model knows that it has these tools available to call.
 We can do this by converting the LangChain tools into the format for OpenAI tool calling using the `.bind_tools()` method.
     - we define the tools we want to use - a web search tool in our case.
 It is really easy to create your own tools - see documentation here on how to do that [here](https://python.langchain.com/docs/modules/agents/tools/custom_tools).
    </details>